jmschabdach/dnd-notes/content/Session Notes/Session 05.md

 - [[Alexa Heartwood|Alexa]] gives [[Yoxith]] Healing Hands
 - [[Norton Rooftrellen|Norton]] determines that the crown and the necklace with its purple gem are magical, also grabs the non-magic whistle
-- [[Drok Thornsaga|Drok]] with the help of [[Five Dollar]] sees the wreckage of a "friendly looking" cage.
+- [[Drok Thornsaga|Drok]] with the help of [[Five Dollar Foot Long]] sees the wreckage of a "friendly looking" cage.
 It looks like the owlbear might have washed up from a recent shipwreck on its way to perform in a circus.
     - The Wingling Brothers are known to [[Norton Rooftrellen|Norton]] as people who mistreat their owlbears.
     - The Cirque du Sonesta is a more reputable circus.
 - [[Norton Rooftrellen|Norton]] casts Aid on [[Drok Thornsaga|Drok]], [[Alexa Heartwood|Alexa]], and [[Yoxith|Roxas]] and then Identifies the gems as Dissonant Whispers "scroll"s